"DRUG HOTEL" will be shot in places you WON’T see on a travel brochure. …The real, heroin-infested backstreets of a place that’s meaner…,

 …and my man was simply astonishing when he delivered that monologue in the end about his estranged son!

-And these actors are eager to do it and can’t wait for the shoot to begin so they can become those mean mofos…
+And these actors are eager to do it and can’t wait for the shoot to begin so they can become thosemean mofos…

 I mean…

-…Frank Booth (the character of Dennis Hopper in Blue Velvet)…
+…compared to the characters ofDRUG HOTEL… …Frank Booth (the character of Dennis Hopper in Blue Velvet)… …is quite a decent human being!

 So, by now I think you know what you’re getting into.
-If you haven’t yet run for the hills because of subject matter and of my whole style, then I want to tell you…
+If you haven’t yet run for the hills because of the movie’s subject matter, then I’d like to tell you… …what you could be getting if you jump on this fast enough (there are only 20 available):

 Here we go:

-• DRUG HOTEL will be released to the market in 1080p, Stereo… forever
+DRUG HOTEL will be released to the market in 1080p, Stereo… forever…

 But you’re getting it in 4K, DD 5.1!

-(The movie will ONLY be released in 1080p… and just 37 people will get it in 4K, DD 5.1.)
+(The movie will ONLY be released in 1080p… and just20 people will get it in 4K, DD 5.1.)

-without breaking into my place to steal the hard drives or… without sneaking into the cinema where I’ll show the movie to the actors and crew!
+So, this is the only chance for you to watch… this European gangster thrillerin 4K… without breaking into my place to steal the hard drives or… without sneaking into the cinema where I’ll show the movie to the actors and crew!

 And if you’re wondering: